 2. Add the Jenkins repository to your repository list.

 The above command will open our repository list with a text editor.
 Then add the following line to the end of the document.

 Save the changes with

-CTRL + O and exit the editor with
+CTRL+O and exit the editor with

-3. Update the list of packages
+3. Update the package list

-4. Install Jenkins with the package manager
+4. Install Jenkins with the package manager.

 apt-get install jenkins